Attention-Guided Multi-scale Interaction Network for Face Super-Resolution: Proposed Method

 \subsection{Encoder and Decoder Feature Fusion Module (EDFF)}

-To fully utilize the multi-scale features extracted from the encoding and decoding stage, we introduce an EDFF to fuse different features, enabling our AMINet with better feature propagation and representation capabilities.
-As shown in Fig.~\ref{Network structure}, our EDFF mainly utilizes our proposed SKAF to fuse and select different scale features required for reconstruction.
-Given the feature $\mathop X\nolimits_E \in \mathbb{R}^{C\times H\times W}$, the feature $\mathop X\nolimits_D \in \mathbb{R}^{C\times H\times W}$ from the decoding stage and the encoding stage, respectively.
+To fully utilize the multiscale features extracted from the encoding and decoding stage, we introduce an EDFF to fuse different features, enabling our AMINet with better feature propagation and representation capabilities.
+As shown in Fig.~\ref{Network structure}, our EDFF mainly utilizes our proposed SKAF to fuse and select different-scale features required for reconstruction.
+Given the feature $\mathop X\nolimits_E \in \mathbb{R}^{C\times H\times W}$, the feature $\mathop X\nolimits_D \in \mathbb{R}^{C\times H\times W}$ is from the decoding stage and the encoding stage, respectively.
 Firstly, we concatenate features from the encoding and decoding stages along the channel dimension.
-Then, a ${1 \times1}$ convolution is used to reduce the channel counts and reduce the process's computational costs to obtain two weights through our SKAF, which can be expressed as
+Then, a ${1 \times1}$ convolution is used to reduce the channel counts and reduce the process's computational costs to obtain two weights through our SKAF, which can be expressed as:

 where $\mathop F\nolimits_{skaf} ( \cdot )$ represents Selective Kernel Attention Fusion Module, $\mathop F\nolimits_{conv1} ( \cdot )$ stands for the ${1\times1}$ convolutional layer, and $\mathop H\nolimits_{cat} ( \cdot )$ denotes the operation of concatenating features across the channel dimension.
 Next, we feed the two obtained weights into two branches for multiplication.
 Through this operator, we obtain the selected facial features from hybrid features obtained by fusing the encoding and decoding features.
-Finally, we add the features of the two branches.
-The process is denoted as
+Finally, we add the features of the two branches:

 Through the above operators, we can complete the process of the adaptive fusion of encoding and decoding features.

 \textbf{ }

 \textbf{ }